Murder of Marie Wilks: Withholding of evidence by the police

 Detective Inspector Peter Clarke was off duty and driving on the M50 on 18 June 1988, when he spotted a man on the hard shoulder as well as a car.
-In court, he described what he had seen; a grey/silver car and a blonde man.
-However, West Mercia police had not told the court that Inspector Clarke had agreed to undergo hypnotism in order to better recollect specific details.
+In court, he described what he had seen; a grey/silver car and a blond man.
+However, West Mercia Constabulary had not told the court that Inspector Clarke had agreed to undergo hypnotism in order to better recollect specific details.
 During hypnosis, however, Inspector Clarke gave the car registration number as C856HFK.
 Eddie Browning's car registration was C754VAD.
 The police also reserved other evidence from further witnesses.
-The successful 1994 appeal by Browning hinged on this abuse of process, the non- disclosure of evidence and this led, along with other similar cases to the Criminal Procedure and Investigation Act of 1996. before this Act, defence barristers had access to all "unused material".
+The successful 1994 appeal by Browning hinged on this abuse of process, the non- disclosure of evidence and this led, along with other similar cases to the Criminal Procedure and Investigation Act of 1996.
+Before this Act, defence barristers had access to all "unused material".
 In reality, the senior investigative officer decided what was shared.
 The conviction of Browning overturned on appeal was one of a series of cases where an appeal was upheld because of non-disclosure of possibly pertinent evidence.
 The Home Secretary, in 1996, took the decision of disclosure away from the police and gave it to the Crown Prosecution Service.
 The CPS would then apply the test "does the unused material assist the defence or undermine the prosecution".
 Lord Chief Justice Taylor decided that if the new evidence had been included at the original trial, it was impossible to determine whether the verdict would still have been guilty.